Prado

 Renaissance

-The Prado contains numerous works by artists of the Early Renaissance, the High Renaissance and the Northern Renaissance, by artists like: Andrea Mantegna, Artemisia Gentileschi, Sandro Botticelli, Veronese, Antonello da Messina, Raphael, Caravaggio, including masterpices such as:
+The Prado contains some of the greatest Renaissance paintings, including numerous works by Spanish Renaissance artists and others from the Early Renaissance, the High Renaissance and the Northern Renaissance, such as: Andrea Mantegna, Artemisia Gentileschi, Sandro Botticelli, Veronese, Antonello da Messina, Raphael, including masterpices such as:

 The Annunciation (1430-1432) by Fra Angelico.